Skip to main content

 Answer

-• Aggregate-level deduplication eliminates duplicate blocks across volumes belonging to the same aggregate
+• Cross-Volume-Deduplication at the aggregate-level eliminates duplicate blocks across multiple volumes hosted at the same aggregate

-• SnapMirror destination clusters can use aggregate deduplication with type-DP SnapMirror destination volumes
+• SnapMirror destination clusters can use aggregate deduplication with type-DP Snapmirror destination volumes optionally

 Additional Information